LeoKuhorev/game-of-greed/README.md

 ## Description

-This is a Python console application that will simulate a dice game called Game of Greed.
+This is a Python console application that simulates a dice game called Game of Greed.
+You can read the rules and more about this game [here](https://en.wikipedia.org/wiki/Dice_10000)

 ---